 oscal_compliance_check_prompt |

-Compliance check against a framework |
+Compliance check against framework |

 oscal_profile_tailoring_prompt |

-Guided profile tailoring |
+Guided profile tailoring from catalog |

 oscal_batch_server_chain_prompt |

-Batch document chains for servers |
+Batch document chains for multiple servers |

 qform_design_prompt |

-Form design via AI |
+Form design using AI |

 markdown_document_prompt |